Social Welfare Research

 Earned Income Tax Credit (EITC)—$65 billion:

-The Economic Policy Institute provides a good summary of this program, which consists of a tax credit for families with at least one child.
-They must earn less than $51,567 a year to qualify.
-The EITC was part of the Tax Reduction Act of 1975, which was passed into law during the Ford Administration.
+The Economic Policy Institute provides some history of this program, which consists of a tax credit for low- to moderate-income workers and families.
+Eligibility for the credit is determined through a combination of need and household size, ranging from single persons with no income to larger families.
+In 2025, a married couple with three or more children may earn up to $68,675 a year and still qualify.
+The EITC was part of the Tax Reduction Act of 1975, which was passed into law during the Ford administration.
 Originally, the EITC was supposed to be a temporary refundable tax credit for lower-income workers to offset the Social Security payroll tax and rising food and energy prices.
 The credit was made permanent by the Revenue Act of 1978.
 The EITC was considered both an anti-poverty program and an alternative to welfare because it created an incentive to work.

-The Reagan Administration substantially expanded the program with the Tax Reform Act of 1986.
+The Reagan administration substantially expanded the program with the Tax Reform Act of 1986.
 Reagan called it “the best anti-poverty, the best pro-family, the best job creation measure to come out of Congress.”
-Since 1978, Congress has enacted several smaller changes, with the maximum credit for a worker with three children increasing from $400 in 1978 (about $1,400 in 2012 dollars) to $5,891 in 2012.
+Since 1978, Congress has enacted several smaller changes, with the maximum credit for a worker with three children increasing from $400 in 1978 (about $2,000 in 2025 dollars) to $8,046 in 2025.

 How many people participate?
-In 2015, 28 million people received some sort of tax relief from the EITC.
-Because of the credit, an estimated 45% of taxpayers pay no tax.
+As of December 2023, about 23 million workers and families received some sort of tax relief from the EITC.
+Because of the credit, an estimated 45% of taxpayers paid no income tax.

 Who is eligible to participate?
-To qualify for and claim the Earned Income Credit in 2017, you must have earned income; have been a US citizen or resident alien for the entire tax year; not have investment income exceeding $3,450; and both your earned income and Adjusted Gross Income (AGI) may not exceed $15,010 per year with one child or up to $48,340 with three children.
+To qualify for and claim the Earned Income Tax Credit in 2025, you must have earned income; have been a US citizen or resident alien for the entire tax year; not have investment income exceeding $11,950; and both your earned income and Adjusted Gross Income (AGI) may not exceed $19,104 per year for a single person with no children or up to $68,675 for a married couple with three children.

 Does it benefit the wealthy?
 No.